Plants and Pots at the Cactus & Succulent Society Show

-Succulent enthusiasts flock to the annual Cactus & Succulent Society Show at the Los Angeles Arboretum mid-August.
-It’s the largest of its kind in the US.
+To see amazing succulents in elegant art pots, attend a Cactus & Succulent Society Show.
+The largest in the US is the annual Inter-City Show at the Los Angeles Arboretum mid-August.
 Judges award ribbons and trophies based on how well a specimen is grown, its rarity, and how well it’s “staged” in its pot.
 Pots aren’t merely containers, they’re works of art, and may be more valuable than the plant.
-Below are what caught my eye and photographed well, but represent only a fraction of the unusual and beautiful succulents on display.
+Below are what caught my eye and photographed well, but they represent only a fraction of the unusual and beautiful succulents on display.

 Above: Agave victoriae-reginae, named after England’s Queen Victoria.

 Above: Mammillaria microthele on the trophy table.
 Anyone for cinnamon rolls?